 We’ve made it easy for you to find the best water bottle for extreme weather conditions.
-If you’re cycling, hiking, kayaking or skiing, you’re most likely going to push your water bottle to the edge of its temperature thresholds.
+If you’re cycling, hiking, traveling with your dog, kayaking or skiing, you’re most likely going to push your water bottle to the edge of its temperature thresholds.
 Since we’re in New England, we rely on selection criteria that takes into account the extreme weather of New England—four seasons, very cold weather and warm summers.
 These same criteria will fit well for other locations such as the Pacific Northwest (Oregon, Washington), Arizona, Florida and Alaska; or, for those who live in southern California but regularly push the boundaries of their water bottle’s capabilities.

 Regardless of where you live, keeping your hydration in check during any season is an important priority that we also discuss—and factor in to our evaluation.
 If you’re an active person, your water bottle allows you to extend the length of your outdoor activity and keep your health in check.
 If you’ve ever dealt with heat stroke or the consequences of hydration, you know that such a condition can be dangerous or even life threatening when you’re far away from civilization and pushing your physical abilities.
 Since we’ve done the majority of our testing in Maine, California and Oregon, we’ve subjected each of these bottles, bladders or filters to extreme conditions.
 Nobody likes warm water on a cold day; especially if you’re tired and far away from a source of water.
 And even worse than warm water is heat stroke when you’re four or five days into a backpacking trip.
 To simplify things for you, we’ve narrowed down our selection of our best water bottles by activity: cycling, hiking, kayaking, backpacking, skiing and weekend warrior.
 Where possible, we recommend accessories that will help you further enhance the temperature controlling features of your bottle or water system.
 We also factor in “retention” or equipment that will help you prolong the life of your bottle and also reduce the chance you’ll drop it while boating, hiking or taking a sip of warm coffee while on a ski lift.